Nexedi/dream/readme.rst

  + customizing existing objects
  + adding completely new objects to the list

-Documentation for ManPy can be found in the root directory of this directory.
+Documentation for ManPy can be found in the root directory of this repository.

 ========================
 KE tool